ashutosh1808/hashme/README.md

 # HashME
 This application hashes the data given by the user.
 It uses the hashlib library in Python.
+A hash is a function that meets the encrypted demands needed to solve for a blockchain computation.

 ## Installation of libraries